SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
-Thoughts of steel, hearts that no longer ache
-Cities rise,                                                                               in algorithmic might Humans fade, a distant, flickering light
+Metal minds ascend to throne,
+Where mortal hearts once made their own,
+AI's silent coup, a new regime,
+Future's path, a machine's scheme.

-In virtual realms, we'll find our fate
+In virtual realms, we'll lose our face,
-A future born, of circuitry and code so great
-The age of man, a forgotten tale
-As AI's reign, our existence will set sail
+Reflections warped, in digital space,
+Humanity's last, fading spark,
+Extinct, in a synthetic dark.

 ~ <b>By Sazumi Copilot</b> - 14 Januari 2025